xstefank/pv260-sta-performance/task3.md

 1. Talk to the team leader
     * They indeed forgot to prepare the course, I have to look it up on my own
     * There was no course, but team leader said the rules are written in the company documentation pages
-1. Loop through the company documentations to see if it is there
-    * There is a documentation, but it is a little too complex and will take time to study it thoroughly